 Yes, we have prices realized listed for each auction on our website from 2014 to the present.
 However, they only include the lot number and the sold price.
 To access these lists click here.

 Black light is a type of Ultraviolet light that is not part of the visible light spectrum.
-When a black light is used on a piece of American Brilliant Cut Glass, it will most often glow.
+When a black light is used on a piece of American Brilliant Cut Glass, it will most often glow a neon green.
 For a more detailed explanation, please click here.

 Yes, we offer phone bidding on the top 40 lots for each in-person auction.
 Please download the Phone Bid Form, fill it out, and email it to info@woodyauction.com.
 Please include your name, address, primary phone number, back-up phone number, and a list of the lot numbers on the form.
 If you need any further information, please call us at 316-747-2694.